Officer who shot black teen sentenced to nearly 7 years

 Stephenson accepted the argument that jurors in the Van Dyke case rejected: that the video that sparked protests and a federal investigation of the police force was just one perspective of the events that unfolded on the South Side.

-"The evidence shows just the opposite," she said.
-She singled out how they preserved the graphic video at the heart of the case.

-The video showed Van Dyke opening fire within seconds of getting out of his police SUV and continuing to shoot the teen while he was lying on the street.
+The video showed Van Dyke opening fire within seconds of getting out of his police vehicle and continuing to shoot the 17-year-old while he was lying on the street.
 On the footage, the teen is seen collapsing in a heap after the first few shots.
 Bullets kept striking his body for 10 more seconds.

 Police were responding to a report of a male who was breaking into trucks and stealing radios on the city's South Side.